 The monthly plans automatically renew every 30 days providing you have sufficient funds in your T-Mobile account.
-You can switch between monthly, daily and pay as you go plans (except for the $30 unlimited data plan) by calling 1-877-778-2106 on any phone or 611 on your T-Mobile phone or by using T-Mobile's mobile (ma.web2go.com) or desktop (my.t-mobile.com) web sites.
-Plan changes from or between monthly plans go into effect at the end of the plan period by default but customer support can make an immediate plan change on request.
+You can switch between monthly and pay as you go plans (except for the $30 unlimited data plan) by calling 1-877-778-2106 on any phone or 611 on your T-Mobile phone or by using T-Mobile's mobile (ma.web2go.com) or desktop (my.t-mobile.com) web sites.
+Plan changes from or between plans go into effect at the end of the plan period by default but customer support can make an immediate plan change on request.

-Domestic Roaming: T-Mobile allows voice and text roaming at no extra cost on a number of regional operator's networks (areas in yellow labeled as "partner" on the coverage map).
-There's limited data roaming on monthly plans $50/mo and higher.
-Roaming on the $50 plan is limited to $10MB/month, $60 and $70 plan users get 50MB/month of data roaming and $30 Tourist and $75 plan users get 200 MB/month.
+Domestic Roaming: T-Mobile allows voice and text roaming at no extra cost on a number of regional operator's networks (areas labeled as "partner" on T-Mobile's coverage map).
+There's limited data roaming on "Simple Choice" monthly plans $50/mo and higher.
+Roaming on the $50 plan is limited to 10MB/month, $60 and $70 plan users get 50MB/month of data roaming and $30 Tourist and $75 plan users get 200 MB/month.
 On other plans data roaming is not available